MaxThom/mir/book/src/running_mir/running_mir.md

 # Running Mir

-Mir can be ran and distributed in the following ways:
+Choose the deployment method that best fits your environment and needs:

-- Local development
+- Local development of Mir by cloning the repository
+  - To work on the Mir codebase
 - Binary from Github releases
+  - simple installation
+  - for device development and testing
 - Docker *(Coming 2025)*
 - Kubernetes via Helm *(Coming 2025)*